burcakotlu/GLANET/docs/source/tutorial.rst

 -noob
 ^^^^^
 **Required** if :option:`-c` is set.
-This option specifies that association measure type is Number of Overlapping Bases, it is 0 or more.
+This option specifies that association measure type is Number of Overlapping Bases, it can be 0 or more.
 See also `-eoo`_.

 -eoo
 ^^^^